Zapnoty — Errors, limits, retry

 retryable: false — retrying won't help (400, 401, 403, 404, 409).
 Fix the request before resending.

-Retry-After — on 429, this header specifies how many seconds to wait before the next request.
-Rate limit: 300 requests per minute per project.
+Retry-After — on 429 (and 425/503) this header tells how many seconds to wait.
+Zapnoty rate limit for /v1/send: 300 requests per minute per project.

 Related sections